Regularization Matters in Policy Optimization: Analysis and Conclusion

 \section{Analysis and Conclusion}

 \textbf{Why does regularization benefit policy optimization?} In RL, when we are training and evaluating on the same environment, there is no generalization gap across different environments.
 However, there is still generalization between samples: the agents is only trained on the limited trajectories it has experienced, which cannot cover the whole state-action space of the environment.
 A successful policy needs to generalize from seen samples to unseen ones, which potentially makes regularization necessary.
 This might also explain why regularization could be more helpful on harder tasks, which have larger state space, and the portion of the space that have appeared in training tends to be smaller.
-Overfitting to this smaller portion of space would cause more serious issues, where regularization may help more.
+We study how regularization helps generalization through the following perspectives:

-To support the argument above, we take agents trained with and without regularization, evaluate the reward on 100 different trajectories, and plot the reward distributions over trajectories in Figure \ref{fig:humanoidandantgeneralization}.
-These trajectories represent unseen samples during training, since the state space is continuous and it is impossible to traverse the same trajectories as in training.
-For baseline, some of the trajectories yield relatively high rewards, while others yield low rewards, demonstrating the baseline cannot stably generalize to unseen examples; for regularized models, the rewards are more concentrated in a high level, demonstrating they can more stably generalize to unseen samples.
-This suggests that conventional regularization can improve the model's generalization ability to larger portion of unseen samples.
+\textbf{Sampling Complexity.} We compare the return with varying number of training samples/timesteps, since the performance of learning from fewer samples is closely related to generalization ability.
+From the results in Figure \ref{fig:timestepsexp}, we find that for regularized models to reach the same return level as baseline, they need much fewer training samples.
+This suggests that certain regularizers can significantly reduce the sampling complexity of baseline and thus lead to better generalization.

-We also compare the reward with varying number of training samples/timesteps, since the performance of learning from fewer samples is closely related to generalization ability.
-From the results in Figure \ref{fig:timestepsexp}, we find that for regularized models to reach the same level of reward as baseline, they need much fewer samples in training.
-This suggests regularized models have better generalization ability than baseline.
+\textbf{Return Distribution.} We evaluate agents trained with and without regularization on 100 different trajectories and plot the return distributions over trajectories in Figure \ref{fig:humanoidandantgeneralization}.
+These trajectories represent unseen samples during training, since the state space is continuous (so it is impossible to traverse identical trajectories).
+For baseline, some trajectories yield relatively high returns, while others yield low returns, demonstrating the baseline cannot stably generalize to unseen examples; for regularized models, the returns are more concentrated at a high level, demonstrating they can more stably generalize to unseen samples.
+This suggests that certain conventional regularizers can improve the model's generalization ability to larger portion of unseen samples.